Words and terms used in the world of From The Waters.

 A plant that has flowers in spring.
 Has blue, red and yellow variations.

-Juicy moreish fruit from Luvazgo.
+A juicy moreish fruit from Luvazgo.
 Its delicious flavour lingers for a long time.

 Plural tarrellas.
 A native Ephillion creature much like a squirrel.